sparky713/ToDo/README.md

 ## Proposal

-More than just an agenda, **Do It Now UBC** is a personal assistant app that will remind and keep students on track with their courses and personal tasks. **Do It Now UBC** is designed for all UBC students and especially those who need extra assistance in managing their time and meeting deadlines.
+My project for CPSC210 is a personal **agenda application** designed to help keep students on track with their courses and make personalized to-do lists.
+This application is intended for all UBC students and especially those who need extra assistance in managing their time and meeting deadlines.
-With the move to online learning, many courses use different platforms to deliver the course contents. **Do It Now UBC**, you can now access your courses from a single application.
+With the move to online learning, many courses use different platforms to deliver the course contents.
+With this application, you will now be able to see your tasks for all your different courses in one spot.

 *Features*:
 - A courses timetable
 - A personalized todo list with due dates
-- A Course page that contains upcoming tasks
+- Individual course tabs with tasks specific to the course

 I wanted to create this project ever since starting first year at UBC online when I had to keep track